NBRanjith/NBRanjith/README.md

 I'm a Data analyst with a Master’s degree in Computer Science from Western University, Ontario, Canada.
 I’m currently learning data analysis and am passionate about it.
 I’m also enthusiastic about data-driven decision-making and machine learning.
 I’m actively looking for full-time opportunities where I can apply my skills and continue to grow.

 ## Projects
+- Webscrapping using Regex Functions(https://github.com/NBRanjith/Webscrapping-using-Regex): A Python script that uses Regular Expressions (Regex) to scrape and extract specific data from web pages efficiently.
 - Personal Repository](https://github.com/NBRanjith/NBRanjith): A collection of my work and other personal projects.
 - Automated Crypto Price Fetcher](https://github.com/NBRanjith/Webscrapper-Bitcoin): A Python script that fetches and logs Bitcoin price data at regular intervals.
 - World Population Scraper](https://github.com/NBRanjith/WebScrapped_World_Population): A Python script that scrapes population data by country from Worldometers and saves it to a CSV file.